Wedding at Froginwell Vineyard, Devon

 Green and Pleasant

-Taking their vows in the historic climes of Exeter Cathedral allowed Laura and Toby to celebrate both their love for each other and their extended families Primary school friends Laura and Toby didn’t become a romantic item until after they left school, and it was memories from during this time that inspired Toby’s original proposal plan.
+Laura and Toby's historic wedding at Exeter Cathedral and Froginwell Vineyard Primary school friends Laura and Toby didn’t become a romantic item until after they left school, and it was memories from during this time that inspired Toby’s original proposal plan.

 “He had planned to propose on the beach near where we grew up while walking our dog.
 However, I managed to spoil that by being too unwell to go out so he proposed in my childhood bedroom at my parents’ house where we were staying for the weekend,” explains Laura.